CtrlK

 Conciseness

-The skill is reasonably well-organized but includes some content Claude would already know or could infer (e.g., explaining what TLS is, basic proxy configuration, general compliance framework descriptions).
-The compliance mapping tables and enterprise considerations sections add bulk that could be trimmed or moved to separate reference files.
-However, the tables and diagrams are efficient formats for the information they convey.
+The skill is reasonably well-organized but includes some content Claude would already know or could infer (e.g., explaining what TLS is, basic proxy configuration patterns, compliance framework descriptions).
+The compliance mapping tables and enterprise considerations sections add significant length for information that is largely reference/policy content rather than actionable guidance.
+However, the tables and diagrams are efficient formats.

 2 / 3